 - Improve understanding of guideline-recommended screening with urine albumin-creatinine ratio (uACR) and estimated glomerular filtration rate (eGFR) for early diagnosis of CKD

-- Improve awareness of residual risk of cardio-renal events in patients on standard of care for CKD in T2D (diabetic kidney disease)
+- Improve awareness cardio-renal events in patients on standard of care for CKD in T2D (diabetic kidney disease)

-- Selecting the right patients to minimize the risk of hyperkalemia when using non-steroidal mineralocorticoid receptor antagonist
+- Selecting the right patients to minimize the risk of cardiovascular risks and kidney progression

 - Downloadable slides

 - Incorporation of social media outreach (You-Tube, FaceBook, Spotify, LinkedIn, Twitter)